 A recently revised and solid go-to manual is Writing Picture Books by Ann Whitford Paul.
 It is a MUST HAVE for anyone who plans to write a picture book, newbie or veteran.
 The book starts by explaining how and why each children’s picture book must have a story question and answer.
 With totally approachable exercises, readers are able to hone in this one idea/one story line format crucial to a successful picture book.

-Paul goes on to explore and explain POV, tense, story arc, all elements of the craft such as the three act structure and plotting or working in twos.
-She takes it further by discussing in detail rhyme and prose.
-Then even goes the extra mile to show how to build a book dummy, navigate the current market, and query.
+Paul goes on to explore and explain POV, tense, story arc, and other craft elements like plotting and characterization.
+She discusses rhyme and prose in detail.
+There are sections on how to build a book dummy, navigate the current market, and query.
 This is an all-in-one picture book writing course at a fraction of the cost.
 If you are writing a picture book, and take nothing else from this article, please take away the charge to read Writing Picture Books.

 Join an Online Picture Book Writing or Critique Group